 EMC IT now has control over all of the unstructured content that previously was stored in unmanaged locations such as email inboxes, local desktop folders, and consumer cloud services.

-“Every file that employees share with Syncplicity and on-premises storage is one less file that would have gone into a consumer sync-and-share cloud service,” Fitzgerald says.
+“Every file that employees share with Syncplicity by Axway and on-premises storage is one less file that would have gone into a consumer sync-and-share cloud service,” Fitzgerald says.
 “We’ve reduced the risk of leaking intellectual property or other confidential information.”

-“Every file that employees share with Syncplicity and on-premises storage is one less file that would have gone into a consumer sync-and-share cloud service.
+“Every file that employees share with Syncplicity by Axway and on-premises storage is one less file that would have gone into a consumer sync-and-share cloud service.
 We’ve reduced the risk of leaking intellectual property or other confidential information.”

 Ian Fitzgerald, Senior Manager of Cloud Services, EMC

-High user satisfaction: 86% would recommend Syncplicity
+High user satisfaction: 86% would recommend Syncplicity by Axway

 In some departments, the ease of sharing large files has transformed business processes.
 “To edit marketing videos, we used to have to put people on planes to transport hard drives,” says Jonathan Martin, Senior Vice President of Corporate Marketing for EMC.
-“Now, with Syncplicity, we can upload large video files in minutes and send the link to the editor.
+“Now, with Syncplicity by Axway, we can upload large video files in minutes and send the link to the editor.
 We’re more agile, and we’re also saving thousands of dollars annually in travel time and costs.”

 Jonathan Martin, Senior Vice President of Corporate Marketing, EMC